archan937/el.js/releases/0.2.0/README.md

 1. the `binding` - an object value

 This function will use the entire page as template using the passed binding.
-No need for separate template elements.
+No need for separate template elements!

+The return value is the binded object used for page rendering.

+#### Getting the page binding

+After having rendered the entire page, you can access the page binding using one of the following properties:

+* `ElementJS.pageBinding` - the original property
+* `El.pageBinding` - an alias property
+* `document.binding` - an alias property

+The return value is the binded object.

 #### An example